marcuslavagnole/marcuslavagnole/README.md

 I hold a BSc in Actuarial Science and a MSc in Statistics both from the Federal University of Rio de Janeiro (Brazil), and I am a DSc candidate in Statistics at the same institution.

-In partnership with colleagues from PCRJ, I have designed the [Observatório Econômico do Rio](https://observatorioeconomico.rio/).
+In partnership with colleagues from PCRJ, I have designed the [Observatório Econômico do Rio](https://observatorioeconomico.rio/), an initiative that aims to publicize economic indicators and policies.

 <!--
 **marcuslavagnole/marcuslavagnole** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.